 Then we count all the dueling events through the file fullevents.csv.
 There are four types of dueling events: defending dueling event (defend), successful defending dueling event (defendsus), attacking dueling event (attack) and successful attacking dueling event (attacksus).
 Defending dueling event means a teammate tried to defend opponent’s attacking dueling, while successful attacking dueling event means that a player tried to duel the opponent and succeed.
-Table above is first eight data of Huskies.
-We also count data of all the other players.
+Table above is the data about the first eight players of Huskies.
+We also count the data of all the other players.
 Then we use the formula

 sum=defend+attack